 This is Not About Drugs

-In collaboration with the Public Policy Institute at Indiana University, the study examined the efficacy and results of the program in a sample of the population to which the program is targeted.
-Results indicate that the youth program significantly increases youth’s understanding of the risks associated with prescription pain pills, the similarity between heroin and prescription pain pills, and youth’s awareness of the purpose of the overdose reversal drug naloxone.
+In collaboration with the Public Policy Institute at Indiana University, the study examined the efficacy and results of the program.
+Results indicate that the youth program significantly increases understanding of the risks associated with prescription pain pills, the similarity between heroin and prescription pain pills, and awareness of the purpose of the overdose reversal drug naloxone.
 Read the study

 Pain Pills and Heroin are the Same Drug